Coronavirus fears rise in Senegal as thousands travel for religious festivals

 But some who live just minutes away from hospitals in town feel unwelcome, they say, because of previous experience, including being turned away because they couldn’t pay upfront for malaria testing.

-Sub-Saharan Africa has recorded six cases of coronavirus infection, all of which came from Europe — France, Italy and England — and the patients left their arrival airports before showing symptoms, authorities say.
+Sub-Saharan Africa recorded its first eight cases of coronavirus infection over the past two weeks, all of which came from Europe — France, Italy and England.
+Most patients left their arrival airports before showing symptoms, authorities say.

 Health investigators are tracking down the other passengers on the infected people’s flights, as well as others who work and live in areas they visited, and are asking them to remain at home or in hospitals for quarantine or treatment.